 5. When does the distress produce? [measures period and space specific to distress related to the office work]

 a) in the working time, in the morning

 f) after the working time finishes/outside the working space

 (keep reading ↓)

 Author’s experience in questionnaire design.
-The Author has worked as a member of a research group developing organizational evaluation tools.
+The Author has worked as a research group member developing organizational evaluation tools.
 From November 2006 to June 2007, he contributed to five questionnaire designs in students’ groups.
-Also, he has designed the first psychological questionnaire for application in political branding using NLP (Iaşi, 2004), for which project he was awarded the first prize at the students’ contest EconomMix in 2005, the management-marketing section.
+Also, he designed the first psychological questionnaire for application in political branding using NLP (Iaşi, 2004).
+For that project, he was awarded the first prize at the students’ contest EconomMix in 2005, the management-marketing section.

 Besides that, he has designed psychological questionnaires for his own research on parental education (2005), self-esteem (2007, 2009, 2011), insurance (2009), and memory (2009); he enhanced an evaluation questionnaire for career consulting (2008).